Page 3 - Shopify

 - Navigate to Apps > Magefan Blog > Configuration and find the Social Settings section.

-- Enable the Social Share Link option.
+- Enable the Social Share Link option and choose which Social Networks to enable it for.

 Don't forget to Save the settings and go to any of your articles to check the social share.
 You can find the social sharing buttons at the bottom of the page.